 As there are tonnes of Ark: Survival evolved dinosaurs to tame, it can be difficult to know where to spend your time and resources.
 Do you go for a T-Rex?
 Or play it safe with a Carno?
 Keep levelling a Pteranodon?
 Or try for an Argentavis?
 Never has anyone outside of Jurassic Park had to ask so many questions about dinosaurs.

-To help you make your mind up, we have put together a handy guide on the topic.
+To help you make your mind up, we have put together a handy Ark taming guide on the topic.
 Below you will find a list of Ark: Survival Evolved’s most useful dinosaurs and creatures that you should set about capturing immediately.
 When putting this list together, we considered a creature’s utility, their base stats, and how easy they are to tame overall.
 It should prove especially useful for Ark beginners.

 Our first dinosaur, the doedicurus – or doed for short – is an armadillo-esque mammal, typically found around the Red Peak, Frozen Tooth, and Grand Hills areas of The Island.
 It can be used to harvest obsidian and stone, or as transport due to its rolling ability.

 It is very difficult to kill due to its hardened shell.
 If its health ever drops below two thirds, it will simply crawl up into a ball, taking less damage from predators.
 To knock it out, pack some tranq darts or arrows and aim for its head.
 If possible, make some dilophosaurus kibble for food as this decreases the taming time when fed to the doed.